 Affiliations with Top Institutions

 We’re proud to be associated with the area’s top medical institutions.
 Our close relationship with Washington University School of Medicine gives our students access to their clinics as well as valuable clinical experience with the medical staff.
-As a student, you’ll also have an opportunity to engage with Washington University School of Medicine and University of Health Sciences and Pharmacy colleagues.

 Graduates of the accredited Adult-Gerontology Primary Care Nurse Practitioner Concentration will be prepared to take the American Nurses Credentialing Center (ANCC) and the American Association of Nurse Practitioners (AANP) certification exams to become certified in the field.
 As a graduate of this program, you’ll be prepared for a profession that’s nationally rated in desirability, offers an open job market and quick job placement.